 7.3 Inadvertent Gain Process

+(1) An Inadvertent Gain/Loss (IAG) is an unauthorized change of a customer’s Competitive Retailer (CR) when a customer or a premise is changed to a CR that is different from the customer’s expected CR of choice.
+An IAG is either reported as a gain by the gaining CR or a loss by the losing CR.

-(1) This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the losing Competitive Retailer (CR) in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
+(2) The inadvertent gain process shall be used in cases where a REP is serving a customer without proper authorization pursuant to P.U.C.
+SUBST.R.
+25.474.
+This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the losing Competitive Retailer (CR) in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
 Subst.
 R. 25.495, Unauthorized Change of Retail Electric Provider.

+(3) CRs shall report IAGs to the Electric Reliability Council of Texas (ERCOT) as promptly as possible.

 7.3.1 Escalation Process